gopiashokan/Custom-Clustering-Algorithm-for-Wine-Data-without-Machine-Learning/README.md

 **Introduction**

-This project demonstrates a custom-designed clustering algorithm developed without using pre-existing machine learning libraries.
-The main objective is to manually cluster the Wine dataset using only Pandas for data manipulation and NumPy for mathematical operations, showcasing the underlying mechanics of clustering.
-By manually calculating distances, centroids, and feature weights, the project aims to offer a clear, hands-on understanding of how clustering works at a fundamental level.
-The goal is to provide a deeper insight into data segmentation, helping users understand clustering principles through a step-by-step approach.
+This project focuses on developing a custom clustering algorithm to analyze wine data, providing an alternative to conventional machine learning techniques.
+The primary objective is to group wine samples based on their characteristics without relying on existing clustering algorithms.
+By employing mathematical concepts and leveraging NumPy for efficient calculations, we aim to uncover distinct patterns within the data.
+This approach enhances our understanding of the relationships among different wine samples, offering valuable insights into their grouping.

 <br />